awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When a build tries to get the value of one or more parameters stored in Amazon EC2 Parameter Store, the build fails in the `DOWNLOAD_SOURCE` phase with the following error: "Parameter does not exist\."

-**Possible causes:** The service role the build project relies on does not have permission to call the `ssm:GetParameters` action or the build project uses a service role that is generated by AWS CodeBuild and allows calling the `ssm:GetParameters` action, but the parameters have names that do not start with `/CodeBuild/`\.
+**Possible cause:** The service role the build project relies on does not have permission to call the `ssm:GetParameters` action or the build project uses a service role that is generated by AWS CodeBuild and allows calling the `ssm:GetParameters` action, but the parameters have names that do not start with `/CodeBuild/`\.

  **Recommended solutions:**
-+ If the service role was not generated by AWS CodeBuild, update its definition to allow AWS CodeBuild to call the `ssm:GetParameters` action\.
++ If the service role was not generated by CodeBuild, update its definition to allow CodeBuild to call the `ssm:GetParameters` action\.
 For example, the following policy statement allows calling the `ssm:GetParameters` action to get parameters with names starting with `/CodeBuild/`:

   ```
   {